yogesh-studypad/cocos-docs/manual/framework/native/v2/gui/widget/en.md

 ```

 There are two statuses for a checkbox-selected and unselected.
-It chages its status when it is touched, we can call some callback functions to do something.
+It changes its status when it is touched, we can call some callback functions to do something.
 As shown, when the status changed, it will call the function to inform the checkbox.

 ![uicheckboxs](res/uicheckboxs.png)